martinjanas/Sensum/README.md

-# Sensum - Internal legit cheat
+# Sensum - Internal legit cheat | Detected as of 2nd December 2020

-# Since I quit playing cs, because its developers are retarded and the whole community is retarded and the game has server problems with 1 000 000 players, I permanently stop working on Sensum.

-You are welcome to take it as Yours project, but, if the project will be public I wanna You to follow these rules:

-#1 - Dont rename Sensum.

-#2 - Dont remove or edit the authors text "Xardch & MartiNJ409" in bottom left in menu.
+Not in development anymore, since I quit playing cs.
 Remember to compile in Release x86 to minimalize fps drops and other problems, config location since now is in "C:\\Sensum".

 Remember to put skin_kits.json file into "Sensum" folder in C drive.
 (Ex: C:\\Sensum)